merely-useful/py-rse/index.md

 > we can pass in other functions like `int`
 > if we want arguments converted to numbers.

-If we run `script_template.py` at the command line the output shows us that `argparse` has successfully handled the arguments:
+If we run `script_template.py` at the command line, the output shows us that `argparse` has successfully handled the arguments:

 ```bash